GrinonBarrett/Taksidos/Core Rules/0=Basics/3=Skills.md

 **• Masonry**: A knowledge of, and ability to perform, stonework.

 **• Medicine**: The ability to diagnose medical conditions.
 Also includes the ability to identify, produce, and prescribe medicines.
+This skill encompasses humanoid creatures, but can also be applied to any playable species (with disadvantage).

 **• Merchantry**: The ability to keep records and inventory.
 Can also be used to study business ledgers and provide successful business strategies.